Today I’m sharing a hard-won victory and an improvement in my dog’s quality of life. I replaced a poisoned cue.

 For years I tried half measures to rehabilitate our “stay” cue.
 I tried to counter condition the verbal cue with pairing with treats.
 I quieted my voice practically to a whisper.
 I softened the hand signal until it was barely a twitch.
 But I still got reactions to these two things, and also she consistently showed stress when I turned my shoulder away and started to walk away.
 I tried to counter condition that too, but the cues kept bringing the stress back.

 Pretty clearly this was a poisoned cue.
 In positive reinforcement training, a cue is a signal that reinforcement is available for a certain behavior.
 A poisoned cue is one that has been taught with a mixture of reinforcement and an aversive, either deliberately or accidentally.
-The term was coined by Karen Pryor.
 So even though I used treats to reinforce Summer’s stays, both the verbal cue and the hand signal were poisoned not only by their intrinsic unpleasantness but by their association with what was initially a frightening experience for Summer.
 The cues came to mean, “Brace yourself because bad stuff is happening, and by the way you get a treat at the end if you make it that far.”
 I have written about my own personal experience with a poisoned cue here.

 In addition I think Summer’s physical reaction, which usually included an abrupt drop of her head, was not only born of stress but had become a superstitious behavior as well.
 A tough combination to try to fix.